duka-e/Site-and-App-Separator/README.md

 # Site-and-App-Separator

 - To access the Streamlit app: https://site-and-app-separator.streamlit.app/
-- **To test the tool, please download use the csv file called 'Mixed sites and apps list' in the repo.**
+- **To test the tool, please download and use the csv file called 'Mixed sites and apps list' in the repo.**

 This is a web application that automatically classifies a mixed list of websites and mobile app identifiers into: